Tada-Project/tada/docs/getting-started.md

 # Getting Started

-"Tada!: auTomAtic orDer-of-growth Analysis" systematically runs a doubling experiment to ascertain the likely worst-case order-of-growth function for an arbitrary Python function.
+Tada is a tool that systematically runs a doubling experiment to ascertain the likely worst-case order-of-growth function for an arbitrary Python function.

 ## Install Tada